DA0-DA0/dao-contracts/contracts/pre-propose/cwd-pre-propose-approval-single/README.md

 ## Approval Logic

 This contract is instantatied with an `approver` address.
-This address is allowed to call methods on this contract (approve / reject / add hook / remove hook).
+This address is allowed to call methods on this contract (approve / reject / add prop submission hook / remove prop submission hook).

-### Queries

-TODO what queries should this support?

-## Approver logic

-The defined approver can call approve or reject on the `pre-propose-approval-flow module`.

-To improve UX, an approver contract can be instantiated.
-This registers a hook with the approval contract to automatically create proposals in the approver DAO.

-When SubDAO recieves prop as hook, it makes an approval prop.
-If approved, the approval prop calls the approve message on this contract.
-When prop fails it fires off reject call.

-### Open Questions
-QUESTION: is this contract the same for the approver?
-Probably cleaner to have it separate...
-Some methods aren't needed like approve and reject.
-Maybe just don't allow extension when admin?
-What happens with deposit?
-Goes to DAO?
-Pre-propose approver maybe should not allow deposits?

 ## Deposit Logic